• Skip to primary navigation

 • Stirring - use constant heat and stir occasionally (you do not have to stir it constantly);

-• Use the right pot - the pot used is very important - a thin-bottomed pot may lead to burning fast, use a wide pot ideally double bottomed one;
+• Use the right pot - the pot used is very important - a thin-bottomed pot may lead to burning fast, use a wide pot, ideally double double-bottomed one;

 • Sterilizing the jars and lids -you will need to sterilize the jars and the lids and the simplest way to do this is

-• to wash the preserving jars with a clean sponge or cloth using washing-up liquid, Rince very well and thoroughly then place all the jars on an oven tray and put them in a preheated oven at 60°C for 15 min.
-Turn off the oven and allow them to cool
+• to wash the preserving jars with a clean sponge or cloth using washing-up liquid.
+Rinse very well and thoroughly, then place all the jars on an oven tray and put them in a preheated oven at 80°C/180°F for 20 minutes.
+Turn the oven off and allow them to cool

 • Readiness test and jarring the jam - The readiness test step is a must-do since this jam is super easy to overcook and gives no clear signs when it is ready.
-Around minute 7 or 8 take the jam off the fire, and spoon a spoonful of jam juices on a cold saucer (I place a saucer in the fridge prior to the test).
-Run a line through the middle of the jam juice with the wooden spoon or even your finger and if there is a clear path left behind that is not immediately disappearing, the jam is ready.
+Run a line through the middle of the jam juice with the wooden spoon while this is cooking (see video below), and if there is a clear path left behind that is not immediately disappearing, the jam is ready.

-• Jarring the jam - Place the jam back on low fire bring it to the bubbling point, remove the scum and turn the heat off.
-Use a ladle and a jam funnel if you can and have them as these will make the process swift, super clean with no sticky spillages, and super easy.
+• Jarring the jam - While the jam is still on fire, lower the heat to the lowest fire, and using a ladle and a jam funnel, jar the jam.
 Put the lid on every jar straight away once filled.

 👪 Serving suggestions: